darker1/birdtest/README.md

 docker-compose up
 ```

-This fire up 2 docker containers
+This fire up 3 docker containers
   * Transpiler - Watches for code changes and reacts to them by transpiling the typescript into javascript.
   * Server - Runs the transpiled code and spits output to the console.
+  * Tests - Runs all the tests and watches for changes

 Other important command:
 Needed if you want to rebuild the containers.